Fujifilm X-T20 vs Sony NEX-5N

 |14.||Sony NEX-F3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-T20 has a microphone port, which is missing on the NEX-5N.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the NEX-5N has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
+Both the X-T20 and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+The NEX-5N was replaced by the Sony NEX-5R, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T20 or the Sony NEX-5N – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 22% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.